 Cherie Blair will discuss what it was like to combine life as a working mother with life married to Britain’s former Prime Minister Tony Blair on Monday, October 20 at 7 p.m. in Dominican’s Angelico Hall.

-Fifty-four high school students will spend the week living and learning at Dominican University of California during the Marin Education Fund’s Summer Application Institute, August 1-5.
-The program has a 98 percent success rate at sending low-income, underrepresented students to college.
+Fifty-three high school students will spend the week living and learning at Dominican University of California during the Marin Education Fund’s Summer Application Institute.
+Now in its ninth year, the institute has a 100 percent success rate at sending low-income students from underrepresented groups to college.

 As a 2008 Howard Hughes Medical Institute (HHMI)-MIT Summer Research Fellow, biology major Elyza Genilo is spending the summer working in the science labs at the Massachusetts Institute of Technology.
 She is one of only eight recipients of this fellowship—both from within MIT and schools around the country.

 Dominican has joined forces with San Francisco-based non-profit Teach with Africa on a pilot project to send teaching teams to South Africa’s LEAP School.
 The LEAP School serves some of South Africa’s most economically and socially challenged students.